yellowdog/python-examples/README.md

 }
 ```

-### CSV Mustache Substitutions
+### CSV Variable Substitutions

-When the CSV file data is processed, the only substitutions made are those which match the Mustache directives in the prototype Task.
-The CSV file is the **only** source of substitutions used for this processing phase; all other Mustache substitutions (supplied on the command line, in the TOML configuration file, or from environment variables) are ignored -- i.e., they do not override the contents of the CSV file.
+When the CSV file data is processed, the only substitutions made are those which match the variable substitutions in the prototype Task.
+The CSV file is the **only** source of substitutions used for this processing phase; all other variable substitutions (supplied on the command line, in the TOML configuration file, or from environment variables) are ignored -- i.e., they do not override the contents of the CSV file.

-All Mustache directives unrelated to the CSV file data are left unchanged, for subsequent processing by `yd-submit`.
+All variable substitutions unrelated to the CSV file data are left unchanged, for subsequent processing by `yd-submit`.

 If the value to be inserted is a number (an integer or floating point value) or Boolean, the `{{num:my_number_var}}` and `{{bool:my_boolean_var}}` forms can be used in the JSON file, as with their use in other parts of the JSON Work Requirement specification.
 The substituted value will assume the nominated type rather than being a string.